Robinyo/big-top/README.md

 **Note:** The commands must be run in separate terminal sessions as `ionic serve` is blocking.

+## Production

+To package the application:

+    npm run dist

+If everything works as expected electron-builder will create a `/dist` directory.

 ## Scaffolding

 The scaffolding for this project was generated using the [Ionic CLI](https://ionicframework.com/docs/cli/)